GENIVI/meta-ivi/README.md

 1. Run the following command:
    > $ source poky/oe-init-build-env

-2. Add the meta-ivi and meta-ivi-bsp path to the $BUILDDIR/conf/bblayers.conf BBLAYERS variable.
+2. Add the meta-oe, meta-ivi and meta-ivi-bsp layer path to the
+$BUILDDIR/conf/bblayers.conf BBLAYERS variable.

 3. Set MACHINE ??= "vexpressa9", MACHINE ??= "qemux86" or MACHINE ??= "qemux86-64"
 in $BUILDDIR/conf/local.conf file to build for an emulated ARMv7a, x86 or x86-64